From eastern Greenland to northern Alaska, we explore some of the most remote places on Earth

-It’s highly unlikely I’ll actually make it to many of these far-flung realms – I certainly didn’t get to Ittoqqortoormiit on my recent trip to Greenland – but I salute the hardcore residents who carve out an existence in the most remote places and communities on Earth.
+It’s highly unlikely I’ll actually make it to many of these far-flung realms – I certainly didn’t get to Ittoqqortoormiit on my 2019 trip to Greenland – but I salute the hardcore residents who carve out an existence in the most remote places and communities on Earth.

 1. Ittoqqortoormiit, Greenland

 Ittoqqortoormiit is located on Liverpool Land, a peninsula in eastern Greenland and one of the most remote towns in the country.
 It was first inhabited in 1925 by 80 Inuit settlers.

 Today, the declining population of 345 spends its time hunting whales and polar bears for meat and trading, while presumably also deciding what colour to paint their homes.